seungjae2525/RMSTSens/README.md

 Given a user-specified sensitivity parameter, the sensitivity range of the difference in adjusted RMST is calculated with the percentile bootstrap confidence interval for the population sensitivity range.
 See reference for details.

 ### Reference
-Lee, S., Park, J. H., and Lee, W. Sensitivity analysis for unmeasured confounding in estimating the difference in restricted mean survival time. \emph{Statistical Methods in Medical Research}.
+Lee, S., Park, J. H., and Lee, W. Sensitivity analysis for unmeasured confounding in estimating the difference in restricted mean survival time. *Statistical Methods in Medical Research*.
 2024. <https://doi.org/10.1177/09622802241280782>

 ## Installation